-Total Cost of Sales - 2011 vs. 2010-The decrease in total cost of sales of \$606 million in 2011 compared to 2010 was primarily due to decreased external costs of \$479 million at IDS, driven primarily by the activity on the U.S. Navy combat systems program and international Patriot program described above in Total Net Sales, \$340 million at NCS, driven primarily by the activity on the U.S. Army sensor programs, combat vehicle sensor program and a U.S. Army radar support program described above in Total Net Sales, partially offset by the activity on numerous other programs, including acoustic sensor system sales and combat vehicle sensor program and training programs described above in Total Net Sales, and \$146 million at TS driven primarily by the activity on the DTRA program and training programs described above in Total Net Sales, partially offset by the activity on depot services operation programs described above in Total Net Sales.
+Total Cost of Sales - 2011 vs. 2010-The decrease in total cost of sales of \$606 million in 2011 compared to 2010 was primarily due to decreased external costs of \$479 million at IDS, driven primarily by the activity on the U.S. Navy combat systems program and international Patriot program described above in Total Net Sales, \$340 million at NCS, driven primarily by the activity on the U.S. Army sensor programs, combat vehicle sensor program and a U.S. Army radar support program described above in Total Net Sales, partially offset by the activity on numerous other programs, including acoustic sensor system sales and combat vehicle sensor program sales for domestic and international customers described above in Total Net Sales, and \$146 million at TS driven primarily by the activity on the DTRA program and training programs described above in Total Net Sales, partially offset by the activity on depot services operation programs described above in Total Net Sales.
 The decreases in external costs were partially offset by increased external costs of \$395 million at SAS driven primarily by the activity on RAST programs, the intelligence, surveillance and reconnaissance systems programs, and the international airborne tactical radar program described above in Total Net Sales, and \$150 million of higher expense in 2011 compared to 2010 related to the FAS/CAS Adjustment described below in Segment Results.
-Included in cost of sales in the 2011 was \$80 million related to the drawdown by the UKBA on letters of credit provided by RSL (UKBA LOC Adjustment), as described above in Total Net Sales.
+Included in cost of sales in the 2011 was \$80 million related to the drawdown by the UKBA on letters of credit provided by RSL (UKBA LOC Adjustment), as described in Commitments and Contingencies on page 68.
+Included in cost of sales in 2010 was \$79 million related to the UKBA Program Adjustment described above in Total Net Sales.

 Products and Services Cost of Sales - 2011 vs. 2010-The decrease in product cost of sales of \$747 million in 2011 compared to 2010 was primarily due to lower external product cost of sales of \$384 million at IDS and \$349 million at NCS, driven principally by the activity on the programs described above, \$188 million at IIS, driven primarily by activity on the UKBA Program described above in Total Net Sales and lower external product net sales on various classified programs, and \$152 million at MS, driven principally by the activity on the programs described above in Total Net Sales.
-The decrease in product cost of sales of \$266 million at SAS, driven primarily by the activity in the programs described above.
-The increase in service cost of sales of \$141 million in 2011 compared to 2010 was primarily due to higher external service cost of sales of \$129 million at SAS, driven principally by the activity on intelligence, surveillance and reconnaissance systems programs and RAST described above in Total Net Sales.
-The increase in service cost of sales of \$129 million at IIS, driven principally by the activity on classified programs described above in Total Net Sales.
-The increase in service cost of sales of \$129 million at IIS, driven principally by the activity on classified programs described above in Total Net Sales.
-The increase in service cost of sales of \$129 million at IIS, driven principally by the activity on classified programs described above in Total Net Sales.
-The increase in service cost of sales of \$129 million at IIS, driven principally by the activity on classified programs described above in Total Net Sales.
-The increase in service cost of sales of \$265 million at IDS, which was spread across numerous programs with no individual or common significant driver.
+The decrease in product cost of sales was partially offset by higher external product cost of sales of \$266 million at SAS, driven primarily by the activity in the programs described above.
+The increase in service cost of sales of \$141 million in 2011 compared to 2010 was primarily due to higher external service cost of sales of \$129 million at SAS, driven principally by the activity on intelligence, surveillance and reconnaissance systems programs and RAST described above in Total Net Sales, and \$118 million at IIS, driven principally by the activity on classified programs described above in Total Net Sales.
+The increase in service cost of sales was partially offset by lower external service cost of sales of \$95 million at IDS, which was spread across numerous programs with no individual or common significant driver.